 Existing mobile terminals are generally equipped with multiple network interfaces, typically WiFi and cellular.
-This, together with the proliferation of femtocells, WiFi hotspots, and WiFi access to fixed residential home gateways, has complicated the process of selecting the best access technology at each moment.
-A mobile node may decide to use the available attachment options sequentially (i.e., move all traffic from one technology to another) or simultaneously (i.e., move selected flows from one access to another [10]).
-Despite the fact that telecom operators can offer both residential fixed and mobile services, WiFi hotspot accesses are usually not directly managed by the operator, and their characteristics make it challenging to ensure a given QoS (as opposed to cellular accesses).
-Because of these factors, the decision of how to select and opportunistically use the heterogeneous available access is not a trivial one.
+This, together with the proliferation of femtocells, WiFi hot-spots, and WiFi access to fixed residential home gateways, has complicated the process of selecting the best access technology at each moment.
+A mobile node may decide to use the available attachment options sequentially (i.e., move all traffic from one technology to another one) or simultaneously (i.e., move selected flows from one access to another [10]).
+Despite that telecom operators can offer both residential fixed and mobile services, WiFi hot-spot accesses are usually not directly managed by the operator and their characteristics make it challenging to ensure a given QoS (as opposed to cellular accesses).
+Because of these factors, the decision of how to select and opportunistically use the heterogeneous available accesses is not a trivial one.

-Additionally, the network might want to keep control over how the traffic (on an application granularity level) is delivered to the mobile terminal.
+Additionally, the network might want to keep control on how the traffic (on an application granularity level) is delivered to the mobile terminal.
 This involves, for example, selective and opportunistic traffic offloading.
-By using an SDWN solution, an API could be offered to external parties (e.g., service providers) so they can influence the decision of which access technology is used to deliver a certain type of traffic to a specific mobile terminal or group of users.
-This particular scenario could also benefit from enabling the programmability of the mobile node as well, for example, to enable easy control from the network side on how the different available network accesses are used by the traffic generated by applications running on the mobile.
+By using an SDWN solution, an API could be offered to external parties (such as service providers), so they can influence the decision of which access technology is used to deliver a certain type of traffic to a specific mobile terminal or group of users.
+This particular scenario could also benefit from enabling the programmability of the mobile node as well, for example to enable easy control from the network side on how the different available network accesses are used by the traffic generated by applications running on the mobile.

+IV.
 SDWN ARCHITECTURE

-We next describe a generic SDWN architecture.
-Such an architecture aims to bring the benefits of logical orchestration by providing well defined interfaces for control plane functions and enabling richer flexibility in user plane traffic handling.
+We next describe a generic software defined wireless networking (SDWN) architecture.
+Such an architecture aims at bringing the benefits of logical orchestration: by providing well-defined interfaces for control plane functions and enabling a richer flexibility in user plane traffic handling.